 - Meteorology

 - Statistics

 - Structural Engineering

 - Actuarial Science

-- Computer/Information Science.
+- Computer/Information Science

-SBA staff selects the Professional Team members, and the SBA enters into contracts with each individual selected.
+SBA staff selects the Professional Team members in accordance with the SBA's procurement policy for contractual services.
+The SBA enters into contracts with each individual selected.

-Selection of the Professional Team members is an aggressive recruiting process to seek out qualified individuals who are capable of working closely with the Commission and who are available during specified time frames in order that the Commission can meet its deadlines.
+Selection of the Professional Team members is an aggressive recruiting process to seek out qualified individuals who are capable of working closely with the Commission and who are available during specified time frames in order for the Commission to meet its deadlines.
 Consideration is given to the following factors:

 - Professional credentials, qualifications, and specialized experience

 - Reasonableness of fees

 - Availability and commitment to the Commission

 - References

-- Lack of conflicts of interest.
+- Lack of conflicts of interest